Velozitty/30-Days-Python/README.md

 # 30 Days Python
- Reteaching myself Python in a span of a month
+ Reteaching myself Python in a span of a month.